-Approximately 31% of Gas Utility's annual throughput volume for commercial and industrial customers includes non-interruptible customers with firm rates with locations that afford them the opportunity of seeking transportation service directly from interstate pipelines, thereby bypassing Gas Utility.
-In addition, approximately 26% of Gas Utility's annual throughput volume for commercial and industrial customers is from customers who are served under interruptible rates and are also in a location near an interstate pipeline.
-Gas Utility has 42 such customers, 39 of which have transportation contracts extending beyond fiscal year 2017.
-The majority of these customers are served under transportation contracts having 3- to 20-year terms and all are among the largest customers for Gas Utility in terms of annual volumes.
+Approximately 40% of Gas Utility's annual throughput volume for commercial and industrial customers includes non-interruptible customers with firm rates with locations that afford them the opportunity of seeking transportation service directly from interstate pipelines, thereby bypassing Gas Utility.
+In addition, more than 20% of Gas Utility's annual throughput volume for commercial and industrial customers is from customers who are served under interruptible rates and are also in a location near an interstate pipeline.
+Gas Utility has 38 such customers, 34 of which have transportation contracts extending beyond Fiscal 2018.
+The majority of these customers are served under transportation contracts having 3- to 10-year terms and all are among the largest customers for Gas Utility in terms of annual volumes.
 No single customer represents, or is anticipated to represent, more than 5% of Gas Utility's total revenues.